|

 Uneven

-part during the spray application.
+for uniform application.
 If paint process

 parameters such as flow control, air pressure, conveyor speed,